SegiH/VerjIO_Excel_Report_Generator/README.md

      print ("The file name is " + result[1]);`

-In the example above, the generated Excel file will be named "Sales Report as of 08-01-2018-09-20-10.xlsx".
-The date will automatically be added to the file name to make sure that each report always has a unique name.
+In the example above, the generated Excel file will be named "Sales Report as of 11-16-2020-09-20-10.xlsx".
+The date & time will automatically be added to the file name to make sure that each report always has a unique name.

+The generated document will have 2 sheets.

 The first sheet will be named Sales Report and will have a table with the 6 columns headings specified in ColumnHeaders.
 ColumnSize is used to set the size of each column (specifying null for a column size will set that column to autosize).
 The Columns property specify the database column names and their type.
 This sheet uses an SQL statement as the data source with the specified database connection called PRODUCTION.